Insurer agrees to $800M settlement in Boy Scouts bankruptcy

 That plan called for the Boys Scouts and its roughly 250 local councils to contribute up to $820 million in cash and property into a fund for victims.
 They also would assign certain insurance rights to the fund.
 In return, the local councils and national organization would be released from further liability for sexual abuse claims.

 The plan also includes settlement agreements involving another one of the Boy Scouts’ major insurers, The Hartford, and the BSA’s former largest troop sponsor, the Church of Jesus Christ of Latter-day Saints, commonly known as the Mormon church.
-The Hartford has agreed to pay $787 million into the fund for abuse claimants, and the Mormons have agreed to contribute $250 million.
+The Hartford has agreed to pay $787 million into the victims' fund, and the Mormons have agreed to contribute $250 million.
 In exchange, both entities would be released from any further liability involving child sex abuse claims.

 The Century settlement, which is subject to court approval, provides for additional contributions from the BSA and its local councils on behalf of chartered sponsoring organizations.
-They include a $40 million commitment from the local councils and additional potential payments attributable to growth in BSA membership because of chartered organizations’ continued sponsorship of Scouting units.
+They include a $40 million commitment from the local councils and additional potential payments of up to $100 million from the BSA and local councils attributable to growth in membership because of chartered organizations’ continued sponsorship of Scouting units.

 “This is an extremely important step forward in the BSA’s efforts to equitably compensate survivors, and our hope is that this will lead to further settlement agreements from other parties,” the Boy Scouts said in a prepared statement.
 “In addition to our continued negotiations with other insurers, the BSA has worked diligently to create a structure that will allow the Roman Catholic-affiliated churches and United Methodist-affiliated churches who sponsored Scouting units to contribute to the proposed settlement trust to compensate survivors.”

-Note: This story was first published on Dec.
-13, 2021.
-It was updated on Dec.
-14, 2021, to correct that a settlement with victims of sports doctor Larry Nassar involved Michigan State University, not the University of Michigan.